Decentralized-ID/decentralized-id.github.io/_posts/identosphere-dump/use-case/use-cases.md

 As one system begins to deteriorate, a new system begins to emerge.
 This got us thinking about how this model applies to the world of [Open Recognition](https://blog.weareopen.coop/what-is-open-recognition-anyway-9f38ec1f8629).

-## SSI Fixes This

-* [Why Location Data Brokers Put All Communities At Risk](https://me2ba.org/why-location-data-brokers-put-all-communities-at-risk/) Zach Edwards M2BA

-New work that may leverage decentralized ID from the supply chain side of things…but not sure (lots of links inside on data brokers harm)

 * [How LEIs streamline KYC](https://www.ubisecure.com/legal-entity-identifier-lei/lei-in-kyc/) Ubisecure